 Ratings and Reviews.
 Rated 4.9 out of 5 based on 9 reviews

 About the place

 Set at the base of the strong Himalayas and the Karakoram mountain ranges, Ladakh is a backpacker's paradise with numerous trekking trails, mountain biking, valleys, and picturesque lakes.
-The place is very rich in culture, you will learn to stay happy with a simple lifestyle as the natives.
-For the food lovers, locals have preserved the ancient flavors of Tibetan food.
-If you dare to push your limits and challenge the extreme, Ladakh is the place to go.
+The summers makes the region most beautiful with the coloured mountains, that will make you fall in love with the place.
+Leh city is the center of Ladakh and has the most dense population in the region.
+The city is very rich in culture, you will learn to stay happy with a simple lifestyle as the natives.
+For the food lovers, locals have preserved the ancient flavors of Tibetan and Ladakhi food.
+If you dare to push your limits and challenge the extreme, Leh Ladakh is the place to go.

 Promise from Team TDG

 Not sure?
 Get all details of this tour

 travel d'globe has created itinerary for its travellers and is responsible for the travellers who booked it from traveldglobe.com only.
 Based upon the weather conditions, traveldglobe.com reserves all right to change this itinerary.